mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge2/README.md

     docker inspect --format '{{.NetworkSettings.Networks.nat.IPAddress}}' mvcmusicstore

 ```
-* Use the returned IP address to navigate to the website in your browser : http://[IP_Adress]/MvcMusicStore_deploy
+* Use the returned IP address to navigate to the website in your browser : http://[IP_Adress] or http://[IP_Adress]/MvcMusicStore_deploy
 * To stop the container
 ```
     docker stop mvcmusicstore